pion/turn/examples/README.md

 This example demonstrates the use of a permission handler in the PION TURN server.
 The example implements a filtering policy that lets clients to connect back to their own host or server-reflexive address but will drop everything else.
 This will let the client ping-test through but will block essentially all other peer connection attempts.

 ## turn-client
-The `turn-client` directory contains 2 examples that show common Pion TURN usages.
-All of these examples take the following arguments.
+The `turn-client` directory contains 3 examples that show common Pion TURN usages.

+All of these examples except `tcp-alloc` take the following arguments.

 * -host      : TURN server host
 * -ping      : Run ping test